About the Study

 Out-of-home care caseworkers and carers also completed online surveys about the experiences and options of the leaving care system.

 Recruitment to the Beyond 18 study began in 2015.
-The study will follow this first group of young people over three years to understand how their experiences and outcomes change over time.
-The first wave of data collection ended in June 2016 and Wave 2 ended in July 2017.
-New participants can enter the study at any time up until the end of 2017.
-The study ends in mid 2018.
+The study follow this group of young people over three years to understand how their experiences and outcomes changed over time.
+New people were also recruited into the study in 2016 and 2017.

-The Beyond 18 study methodology involves three strands of information (data) collection.
+The Beyond 18 study methodology involved three strands of data collection.

 1. Young people’s survey

 The short online survey

-The main component of the Survey of Young People is an annual online survey.
-This takes about 30 minutes to complete.
-Participants receive a $50 gift card for completing each annual survey.
-By arrangement, the survey can also be completed with an AIFS researcher over the phone, in person, or in paper format.
+The main component of the Survey of Young People was an annual online survey.
+Participants received a $50 gift card for completing each annual survey.
+By arrangement, the survey could also be completed with an AIFS researcher over the phone, in person, or in paper format.

 Follow-up phone interviews

-Young people keen to be more involved have been able to choose to do a short follow-up telephone interview in the months after completing an online survey.
-Those who participate receive an additional $20 gift card.
-An AIFS researcher will call the young person to talk in more detail about some of the topics in the online survey and about other aspects of participants’ out of home care experiences and/or post-care life.
+Young people keen to be more involved were able to complete a short follow-up telephone interview in the months after completing an online survey.
+Those who participated received an additional $20 gift card.
+In these interviews, young people were able to talk in more detail about some of the topics in the online survey and about other aspects of their experiences and/or post-care life.

 2. Case file data extract

 3. Carer and caseworker surveys

-As part of the project development, AIFS has consulted with key representatives from peak bodies, out of home care and leaving care service providers and community groups.
+As part of the project development, AIFS consulted with key representatives from peak bodies, out of home care and leaving care service providers and community groups.
 Support from organisations who assist young people in out of home care was essential to the success of the research.